-To assist in the determination of whether, and which, FINRA rules and requirements will be applicable to a particular offering, underwriters' counsel (typically in coordination with issuer's counsel) will send to the issuer, its officers, directors and the beneficial holders of 5% or more of the issuer's securities a detailed questionnaire designed to elicit the required information.
-The issuer will also be asked to identify, and similar questionnaires will be sent to, the beneficial holders of any unregistered equity securities of the issuer that were acquired within the 180-day period preceding the initial filing date for the offering.
-In particular, the questionnaires are designed to identify (i) other items of value that may be deemed underwriting compensation for the offering, and (ii) any association or affiliation of the issuer or any officer, director, 5% beneficial holder or beneficial holder of recently acquired unregistered equity securities with any FINRA member participating in the offering.
-The information gathered in this process will be used to satisfy the requirements of Rules 5110 and 5121 and make (if required) the associated FINRA filing, but the questionnaires themselves are not submitted to FINRA.
+To assist in the determination of whether, and which, FINRA rules and requirements will be applicable to a particular offering, underwriters' counsel (typically in coordination with issuer's counsel) will send to the issuer, its officers, directors, and the beneficial holders of 5% or more of the issuer's equity securities a detailed questionnaire designed to elicit the required information.
+The issuer will also be asked to identify, and similar questionnaires will be sent to, the beneficial holders of any unregistered equity securities of the issuer that were acquired during the Compensation Review Period.
+In particular, the questionnaires are designed to identify (i) other items of value that may be deemed underwriting compensation for the offering, and (ii) any association or affiliation of the issuer or any officer, director, 5% beneficial holder, or beneficial holder of recently acquired unregistered equity securities with any FINRA member participating in the offering.
+The information gathered in this process will be used to satisfy the requirements of Rules 5110 and 5121 and make the associated FINRA filing, but the questionnaires themselves are not submitted to FINRA.

-Although FINRA will accord confidential treatment to the documents and other information submitted to it for review under the Corporate Financing Rule, 4 note that certain information regarding items of underwriting compensation and other material relationships between the participating FINRA members and the issuer will, nonetheless, need to be disclosed in the prospectus pursuant to the provisions of the FINRA rules, as well as Regulation S-K.
+Although FINRA will accord confidential treatment to the documents and other information submitted to it for review under the Corporate Financing Rule, 6 note that certain information regarding items of underwriting compensation and other material relationships between the participating FINRA members and the issuer will, nonetheless, need to be disclosed in the prospectus pursuant to the provisions of the FINRA rules, as well as Regulation S-K.

-- Because of the breadth of the definition of item of value in Rule 5110 and FINRA's expansive filing requirements relating to public offerings, it is often the case that engagement letters relating to M&A transactions and other matters not directly related to the offering will need to be filed with FINRA for review if they are entered into within the Compensation Review Period. - 2 Certain offerings are not required to be reviewed and approved by FINRA under Rule 5110, but the participating FINRA members must, nonetheless, comply with the underwriting compensation limitations and other requirements of Rule 5110. - Typically, the SEC will not declare the registration statement effective until it has received an indication from FINRA that FINRA has no objection to the underwriting terms for the offering. - 4 See FINRA Rule 5110(b)(3).
+- Issuers categorized as "direct participation programs" (those issuers whose primary equity securities have flow-through tax consequences, such as limited partnerships or royalty trusts, as well as non-listed real estate investment trusts) must meet the requirements of Rule 2310 as well as the filing requirements of Rule 5110. - Because of the breadth of the definition of item of value in Rule 5110 and FINRA's expansive filing requirements relating to public offerings, it is often the case that engagement letters relating to M&A transactions, private placements, and other matters not directly related to the offering will need to be filed with FINRA for review if they are entered into within the Compensation Review Period. - Rule 5110 provides exemptions from the FINRA filing requirements for certain public offerings.
+Such exemptions are not available for companies during the IPO process.
+However, the participating FINRA members must, nonetheless, comply with the underwriting compensation limitations and other requirements of Rule 5110. - Typically, the SEC will not declare the registration statement effective until it has received an indication from FINRA that FINRA has no objection to the underwriting terms for the offering. - 5 Direct participation programs and real estate investment trusts are not "entities" for the purposes of Rule 5121.
+Therefore, the underwriters cannot have a "conflict of interest" in connection with an offering by such an issuer. - 6 See FINRA Rule 5110(b)(3).